 In the 1960’s the Gill family lived in what was the Great House and they tell stories that it was haunted by at least 2 ghosts.
 There are several well documented sightings by many people over a period of many years.

-The house has since been demolished and I guess these spirits have moved on.
-You can click on the thumbnail image to see a larger image with captions.
+The Great House has since been demolished and I guess those spirits have moved on.

 You might also be interested in these BajanThings posts: